rhjensen79/robert-jensen.dk/content/posts/2021-harbor-behind-traefik-with-letsencrypt-certificate/index.md

 And that is it.

 Traefik should now have published your Harbor installation, so it avaliable for you.
-You can login with admin and the password, you set in your harbor.yml file.
+You can login with admin and the password, you set in your harbor.yml file, and you now have your own container registry.